saltstack/salt/doc/topics/releases/fluorine.rst

 Please note that the commit confirmed and commit cancelled functionalities are available for any platform whether the network devices supports the features natively or not.
-However, be cautious and make sure you read an understood the caveats before using them in production.
+However, be cautious and make sure you read and understand the caveats before using them in production.

 Multiple Templates Rendered Simultaneously